 Is this veggie ready?

 I ask myself this every time I walk by the garden.
-Googling garden questions has become my everyday practice, as I’ve mentioned I can’t pay friends to share what they know when it comes to gardening!
+Googling garden questions has become my everyday practice.
+As I’ve mentioned, I can’t pay friends to share what they know about gardening!

 How do I know kale is ready?
 Here are a few things I do that may or may not be in the garden books, but they’ve worked for me, and I’ve shared them with my kids.